-Clinton ready to sell herself in biggest political moment
+Clinton set to sell herself in biggest political moment

 Philadelphia — Hillary Clinton is set to face the nation with the goal of introducing the woman that speaker after speaker, including a pair of presidents, have spent days promising the American public they’ll finally get to see: the “real” Hillary Clinton.